Scar1Pet/GettingAndCleaningData/README.md

-# Getting and Cleaning Dat: Week 4 Peer Review Assignment
+# Getting and Cleaning Data: Week 4 Peer Review Assignment
 ## Project By: Peter Scarbrough

 This repository stores the R script, codebook, and data output for the "Getting and Cleaning Data" Cousera course, Week 4, Peer Review Assignment.